dzackgarza/qual-wiki/10_Algebra/10_Basics/00_Syllabus.md

 - Fratini's argument
  - The Jordan Holder theorem

-  > The proof of Jordan-Holder is seldom tested on the qual**, but proofs are always of interest.
+  > The proof of Jordan-Holder is seldom tested on the qual, but proofs are always of interest.

 ## Linear Algebra